J-Siu/hugo-theme-sk3/README.md

 ### TODO

-- Use card in single page for Prev/Next, tag, share, date, etc.?
-- Code fence not monospace, css conflict?
 - Submit to Hugo theme
   - images
 - Alternative homepage template
 - Click anywhere to close menu
-- Use SVG with image tag

 ### Repository